eparaschou/British-Airways-Analysis/README.md

 # British Airways Data Science Simulation on Forage

 * Completed a simulation focussing on how data science is a critical component of British Airways success
-* Scraped and analysed customer review data to uncover findings using Python
+* Scraped and analysed customer review data to uncover findings
 * Built a predictive model to understand factors that influence buying behaviour using Machine Learning
+* Tools: Python & PowerPoint

 # Sentiment Analysis